miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 through the 1990s!
 But hardware couldn't keep up.
 Windows PCs took off and the Wintel platform took over the world.
 Even Apple Macintosh's gave in.

+### The Modern AI: Goldfish Memories and Cloud-Friendly Safety

 And so now AIs are goldfish with very short memories and none of that LISP stuff that would make them more like what we imagine they should be.
 And that's all okay because... well, it's cloud-friendly.
 It's safer.
 You can insert a sort of